 Europe Holiday Packages On TravelTriangle

-Another one among the best places in Belgium is Ghent – a quaint and serene town, endowed with historical sites, churches, and medieval structures and buildings.
+Another one among the famous places in Belgium is Ghent – a quaint and serene town, endowed with historical sites, medieval structures, and churches of Belgium.
 Famous for housing the Alter Piece; Ghent is a favorite destination for art lovers and history buffs, but the quietude and charm of the place attract travelers of all kinds.
-This surreal blend of history and laidback vibes make this town one of the most unique places to visit in Belgium.
+This surreal blend of history and laid back vibes make this town one of the most unique places to visit in Belgium.